nichochar/love-aas/README.md

 Introduction
 ============
 LOVEaas (Love As A Service) provides a modern, RESTful, scalable solution to the common problem spreading the love.
- If you're unsure about stuff, but still want to spread the love, maybe the examples will help!
+ If you're unsure about stuff, maybe the examples will help!

 API
 ===
 ```